-Star Diamond’s Fort à la Corne mineral dispositions are located in the Fort à la Corne provincial forest of central Saskatchewan, situated some 60 kilometres east of the city of Prince Albert, Saskatchewan, Canada.
-The Fort à la Corne provincial forest is an island forest, surrounded by agricultural land and urban development.
-In the past Star Diamond and other companies have completed extensive exploration on these Fort à la Corne kimberlites, including geophysical surveys, pattern core drilling, large diameter drilling and micro- and macrodiamond analyses, which resulted in the documentation of geological models for a number of these bodies.
+The Fort à la Corne mineral dispositions are located in the Fort à la Corne provincial forest of central Saskatchewan.
+In the past Star Diamond and other companies have completed extensive exploration on these Fort à la Corne kimberlites, including geophysical surveys, pattern core drilling, large diameter drilling and microdiamond and macrodiamond analyses, which resulted in the documentation of geological models for a number of these bodies.

-Geological models have been prepared for five partially evaluated Fort à la Corne kimberlites as well as the Star and Orion South Kimberlites (see Star Diamond Corp.
-News Release dated March 6, 2014).
+Geological models have been prepared for five partially evaluated Fort à la Corne kimberlites as well as the Star and Orion South Kimberlites (see Star Diamond Corporation News Release dated March 6, 2014).

-Star Diamond Corp. and Canterra Minerals Corporation (formerly Diamondex Resources Limited) each hold a 33 percent interest in the Buffalo Hills project, and Ovintiv Canada ULC (formerly Encana Corporation) holds the remaining 34 percent interest.
-The Buffalo Hills diamond project is located ~400km northwest of Edmonton.
+Star Diamond Corporation and Canterra Minerals Corporation (formerly Diamondex Resources Limited) each hold a 50 percent interest in the Buffalo Hills project.
+The Buffalo Hills diamond project is located ~400km northwest of Edmonton, Alberta, Canada.